Coherence and Concentration in Tightly-Connected Networks: Point-wise Coherence

 Using \eqref{eq_h12_norm_bd}\eqref{eq_H22_norm_bd}\eqref{eq_a_norm_bd}, we can further upper bound \eqref{eq_Hinv_norm_bd1} as

 This bound holds as long as $|f(s_0)|\lambda_2(L)>M_2+M_2^2M_1$.
 Combining \eqref{eq_T_H_norm_equiv} and \eqref{eq_Hinv_norm_bd2} gives the desired inequality. \end{proof}

-Lemma \ref{lem_reg_norm_bd} provides an upper bound for the incoherence measure we are interested in, namely how far apart the system transfer matrix is, at a particular point in the frequency domain, from being rank-one with coherent direction $\frac{1}{n}\one\one^T$.
-This result can be understood in the following aspects:
+{\ifthenelse{\boolean{color}}{}{}Lemma \ref{lem_reg_norm_bd} provides an upper bound for the incoherence measure we are interested in, namely how far apart the system transfer matrix is, at a particular point in the frequency domain, from being rank-one with coherent direction $\frac{1}{n}\one\one^T$.
+Notice that this incoherence measure also provide upper bounds for

+thus the transfer function from any input channel to any node output is approximately $\bar{g}(s)$, if the incoherence measure is small.